 Your checklist for making a Will

-1. Choose your service
+1. Choose your service or solicitor that's right for you.

 If you have children under the age of 18, you'll need to make provisions for them.
 This includes naming a legal guardian who will be legally responsible for them after your death.
 You can also decide who will look after your pets.